 This section provides a brief overview of the ethics complaint process from start to finish.
 For more information regarding the process, please refer to the National Association of REALTORS® Code of Ethics and Arbitration Manual as adopted by the Minnesota REALTORS®

 - The Grievance Review: Once a formal written complaint is received, Minnesota REALTORS® will forward a copy of the written complaint to the respondent and respondent’s broker (if applicable) and appoint a Grievance Review Panel (“GRP”) of three members from the Minnesota REALTORS® Professional Standards Committee to review the written complaint.
-The Grievance Review Panel ("GRP") is like a grand jury in that the GRP will evaluate the complaint only to determine whether the complaint presented, taken as true on its face, warrants a hearing.
+The Grievance Review Panel ("GRP") will evaluate the complaint to determine whether the complaint presented, taken as true on its face, warrants a hearing.